How We Set Your Rent

-The rents on a few of our properties are worked out in a different way to that described above:
+The rents on some of our properties are worked out in a different way to that described above:

 - Our Affordable Rent properties have their rents set by up to 80% of the equivalent market rent.
 Check your tenancy agreement to see if this applies to you.

-- Shared ownership properties have their rent set in line with their lease agreements
+- Shared ownership properties have their rent set in line with lease agreements

-The HCA’s (Homes and Community Agency) Rent Standard sets the way rents are increased; from April 2015 rents were increased annually by the Consumer Price Index CPI, as at the previous September, plus 1%.
-However the Summer Budget over ruled this standard and in July 2015 it was announced that rents would reduce by 1% for the next 4 years with effect from April 2016.
+Traditionally the HCA’s (Homes and Community Agency) Rent Standard set the way rents were increased.
+From April 2015 rents were increased annually by the Consumer Price Index CPI (as at the previous September) plus 1%.
+However the Summer Budget of July 2015 over ruled this standard as it was announced that rents would reduce by 1% for the next 4 years with effect from April 2016.